vicinity/developer-documentation/README.md

 <details>
   <summary>Day to Day Work</summary>

-This varies from project to project but in most cases members of Vicinity Data/Digital Team here at vicinity would be involved in following,
+This varies from project to project but in most cases, members of Vicinity Team will be involved in following,
 - Daily standups
 - System design, architecture and technical dicussions/concerns
 - Digital Team would actively helpout with DevOpsy stuff (automation, terraform etc)